 For many companies, 2020 has been a devastating year due to the consequences of the COVID-19 pandemic.
 While the same can be said for the digital health sector, the pandemic has also paved a way for unexpected and extraordinary business opportunities in 2021.
+Good ideas with a business loan from online lenders such as Biz2Credit are the ingredients for a successful business venture in this pandemic.

 In 2020, Digital health start-ups and more established companies have suffered, as have other companies from a variety of industries.
 We have seen governments set up rescue funds for start-ups, including those that offer services for the healthcare industry.